quarkiverse/quarkiverse/docs/DocumentingYourExtension.md

 Before 3.14 the config documentation used to be generated in the root directory of your project.
 This is not the case anymore.
-Therefore, if you upgrade the Quarkus used in your Quarkiverse extention from a version older than 3.14 to any version newer than 3.13 you need to set up the `quarkus-config-doc-maven-plugin` in your project.
+Therefore, if you upgrade the Quarkus used in your Quarkiverse extension from a version older than 3.14, you need to set up the `quarkus-config-doc-maven-plugin` in your project.
 A typical diff is described in the [Migration Guide 3.14](https://github.com/quarkusio/quarkus/wiki/Migration-Guide-3.14#publishing-the-config-documentation).